peter-power-594/apple-bce-drv/README.md

 Please note that the `master` branch does not currently support system suspend and resume.

 If you want to support me, you can do so by donating to me on PayPal: https://paypal.me/mcmrarm

-# About this specific fork

-Updated fork to use the built-in keyboard on MacBook Air* / MacBook Pro* with Open Mandriva 5.x (*Laptops with Intel chipsets)

 ## Requirements